-Blackburn achieved much greater success however with his second monoplane, which was flown at Filey on 8 March 1911.
+Blackburn achieved much greater success with his second monoplane, which was flown at Filey on 8 March 1911.
 The machine was designed and built for Cyril Foggin, who later became an accomplished aviator in the Royal Flying Corps.

 The surviving Blackburn Single-Seat Monoplane is believed to be the single example constructed for Mr Cyril E Foggin.
 It is normally referred to as the Blackburn 1912 Monoplane.